-By Rebecca Otto, State Auditor
+By Julie Blaha, State Auditor

-As I have been driving around the State this summer I have seen many signs advertising street dances or Booyas being hosted by the local firefighters.
-Many organizations hold these types of fundraising events to raise money for new fire department equipment or for relief association general fund activities, such as annual holiday parties or retirement gifts.
-Sometimes it is not clear whether a fire department or the separate volunteer fire relief association is hosting the event, or which entity will receive the funds being raised.
+Driving around Minnesota I am seeing signs, literally, advertising street dances and Booyas that are hosted by the local firefighters.
+These types of fundraising events often raise money for new fire department equipment or for relief association general fund activities, such as annual holiday parties or retirement gifts.
+As important as a good Booya recipe, is clarity around exactly who is hosting the event and which entity will receive the funds raised.

 Cities and towns have no express authority to hold fundraisers.
 As part of a city or town government, the same is true for municipal fire departments.
 In contrast, a relief association is a separate nonprofit entity, and may solicit donations or conduct fundraisers through its general fund if permitted by the relief association's bylaws.

 The relief association should identify itself as the entity conducting the solicitation or fundraiser and state the intended purpose for the funds being raised in advertisements and solicitations.
 A relief association may donate general fund money or equipment purchased with general fund money to a city council or town board.

-The city or town governing body must formally accept any donations, including any funds designated for a fire department.
-The resolution accepting the donation should identify all limitations on how the funds may be used, including whether the donation is limited to fire department expenditures.
+If the city's or town's governing body decides to accept the donation, it must do so formally through a resolution passed by a two-thirds majority.
+The resolution accepting the donation should identify all limitations on how the funds may be used, including whether the use of the donation is limited to fire department expenditures.